spacemeshos/testnet-guide/guide/setup.md

 ![](../images/v1.0/welcome.png)

-Let's now proceed to setup a Spacemesh full p2p mode, the mining process, and a Spacemesh Coins Wallet.
-But first, some definitions...
+Let's now proceed to setup the Spacemesh full p2p node, the mining process, and the Spacemesh Coins Wallet.
+But first, some definitions.

 ## About the Spacemesh Wallet
 > A wallet holds one or more coin accounts.
 An account is identified by a long unique number such as `0x20a5...3a1f`.
-The wallet enables you to send and receive Spacemesh Coins and in the future, will enable you run decentralized applications.
-Each account has a Spacemesh coins balance which you may spend.
+The wallet enables you to send and receive Spacemesh Coins and in the future, will enable you to run decentralized applications.
+Each account has a Spacemesh coin balance which you may spend.

 Let's now setup a new wallet to manage your Spacemesh Coins and provide your full p2p node with a `Coins Awards Account`.

-> A `Coins Awards Cccount` is a wallet account you setup and use to receive Spacemesh Coins for running a Spacemesh full p2p node.
+> A `Coins Awards Account` is a wallet account you setup and use to receive Spacemesh Coins for running a Spacemesh full p2p node.

 When setting up a full p2p node, your wallet's main account will be used as the `Coins Awards Account` for this full node.